MaheshKok/kernel-assignment/README.md

 - **Query router** with circuit breaker and lag-aware replica selection
 - **3 read replicas** (prod) with <3s lag SLA

+### Note:

+AI has been used to generate terraform code and brainstorming architecture.

 ### Data Model

 ```